 A custodian can only be responsible for one petty cash fund.
 The custodian is responsible for controlling and safeguarding the fund.

 The custodian cannot approve changes to petty cash or replenishment of the fund; approval must come from a Senior Business Officer.
-The responsible department must notify and submit the appropriate paperwork to the Office of the Treasurer when there is a change requested to the petty cash fund.
+The responsible department must notify and submit the appropriate paperwork to the Office of the Vice President for Finance and Treasurer when there is a change requested to the petty cash fund.

 Petty cash funds used for research-related disbursements must adhere to the following guidelines: